golang-design/research/content/posts/bench-time.md

 What's interesting in the modified benchmark result is by testing target code with a higher cost, the difference between `with-timer` and `w/o-timer` gets much closer.
 For instance, in the last pair of output when `n=100000`, the measured atomic operation only has `(444µs-432µs)/100000 = 0.12 ns` difference, which is pretty much accurate other than when `n=1` the error is `(34.8ns-6.44ns)/1 = 28.36 ns`.

-So, how is this happening?
+How is this happening?
 There are two ways to trace the problem down to the bare bones.

 <!--more-->